New Jersey Route 19: Route description

 Route 19 begins at the intersection of CR 509 (Broad Street) and CR 609 (Colfax Avenue) in Clifton.
-From this intersection, it heads north concurrent with CR 509 as a four-lane divided highway, soon interchanging with US 46.
+From this intersection, it heads north concurrent with CR 509 as a four-lane freeway, soon interchanging with US 46.
 Past US 46, the road crosses a brook and CR 509 (Broad Street) splits off, with Route 19 interchanging with the Garden State Parkway.
 Route 19 continues past the Garden State Parkway as a six-lane freeway surrounded by trees, coming to a northbound exit and southbound entrance with CR 509.

 Past this interchange, the road heads into Paterson.
-Here, the route has a southbound exit and northbound entrance with CR 621 (Valley Road) before becoming an eight-lane road and passing to the east of Garret Mountain Reservation.
-After interchanging with I-80, Route 19 continues north as a five-lane road, with three northbound lanes and two southbound lanes, to an interchange with CR 638 (Grand Street).
-From here, the route becomes a four-lane divided surface road and heads into urbanized areas of downtown Paterson.
-The route turns east and becomes a county-maintained undivided road at the intersection with Marshall Street and continues to its northern terminus at the intersection of CR 509 (Main Street) and Ward Street.
+Here, the route has a southbound exit and northbound entrance with CR 621 (Valley Road) before becoming an eight-lane freeway and passing to the east of Garret Mountain Reservation.
+After interchanging with I-80, Route 19 continues north as a five-lane freeway, with three northbound lanes and two southbound lanes, to an interchange with CR 638 (Grand Street).
+From here, the route becomes a four-lane arterial road and heads into urbanized areas of downtown Paterson.
+The route turns east and becomes a county-maintained surface road at the intersection with Marshall Street and continues to its northern terminus at the intersection of CR 509 (Main Street) and Ward Street.